Islamic views on Jesus's death: Earliest reports

 10th and 11th-century Ismaili Shia scholars Ja'far ibn Mansur al-Yaman, Abu Hatim Ahmad ibn Hamdan al-Razi, Abu Yaqub al-Sijistani, Mu'ayyad fi'l-Din al-Shirazi and the group Ikhwan al-Safa affirm the historicity of the crucifixion, reporting Jesus was crucified and not substituted by another man as maintained by many other popular Qur'anic commentators and Tafsir.

-Jesus lives

-Discussing the interpretation of those scholars who deny the crucifixion, the Encyclopaedia of Islam writes:

 Substitution interpretation

 Unlike the Christian view of the death of Jesus, most Muslims believe he was raised to Heaven without being put on the cross and God created a resemblance to appear exactly like Jesus who was crucified instead of Jesus, and he ascended bodily to Heaven, there to remain until his Second Coming in the End days.

 The identity of the substitute has been a source of great interest.
 One proposal is that God used one of Jesus' enemies.
 Judas Iscariot, Jesus' betrayer, is often cited, and is mentioned in the Gospel of Barnabas.
 The second proposal is that Jesus asked for someone to volunteer to be crucified instead of him.
 Simon of Cyrene is the person most commonly accepted to have done it, perhaps because according to the Synoptic Gospels he was compelled by the Romans to carry Jesus' cross for him.
 Al-Baidawi writes that Jesus told his disciples in advance that whoever volunteered would go to heaven.